th3oth3rjak3/CSharp.Made.Functional/docs/Examples.md

 ```

 ### Bind
 Just like the `Bind` method for `Option`, `Result` also has a `Bind` method for when a mapping operation produces another `Result` type.
-There is a current limitation on this method which is being explored for a future release where the binding method must also produce the same error type.
+There is a current limitation on this method where the binding method must also produce the same error type.
 This usually isn't a problem, but something to be aware of.
 Much of this limitation can be overcome by using Discriminated Unions for an error type.
 This way, a binding method could produce a different error perhaps, but if it's a variant of a discriminated union, C# will still see it as the parent discriminated union type.
 In the following example, let's say that we wanted to pay for a movie and buy dinner.
 Buying dinner though, depends on whether or not there was money left over after paying for the movies.

 ```C# title="Program.cs" linenums="1" hl_lines="22 40"
 using Functional.Common;